pranshugaba/hugo-website/content/newsletter/2022-W21/index.md

 Mark Twain's take on crossing the International Date Line:

 > Sept.
-8.—Sunday.
+8.---Sunday.
 We are moving so nearly south that we cross only about two meridians of longitude a day.
 This morning we were in longitude 178 west from Greenwich, and 57 degrees west from San Francisco.
-To-morrow we shall be close to the center of the globe—the 180th degree of west longitude and 180th degree of east longitude.
+To-morrow we shall be close to the center of the globe---the 180th degree of west longitude and 180th degree of east longitude.
 >
-> And then we must drop out a day—lose a day out of our lives, a day never to be found again.
+> And then we must drop out a day---lose a day out of our lives, a day never to be found again.
 We shall all die one day earlier than from the beginning of time we were foreordained to die.
 We shall be a day behindhand all through eternity.
-We shall always be saying to the other angels, “Fine day today,” and they will be always retorting, “But it isn’t to-day, it’s tomorrow.”
+We shall always be saying to the other angels, "Fine day today," and they will be always retorting, "But it isn't to-day, it's tomorrow."
 We shall be in a state of confusion all the time and shall never know what true happiness is.
 >
-> <cite>-- Excerpt from [_Following the Equator_, by Mark Twain](https://www.gutenberg.org/files/2895/2895-h/2895-h.htm)</cite>
+> <cite>--- Excerpt from [_Following the Equator_, by Mark Twain](https://www.gutenberg.org/files/2895/2895-h/2895-h.htm)</cite>

 &nbsp;